 The researchers will investigate specific DQS systems operating via a browser on a desktop computer versus operating on a smart phone and the impact of different screensizes.
 As typing is slower and more difficult on a mobile phone latencies are higher and screens are smaller.
 The team are seeking to understand if these differences change the way in which users interact with the DQS and do users rely more or less on DQS.
 In addition to exploring if there are ways in which DQS should work differently on a mobile device.

 This project is a collaboration between Microsoft and the Microsoft Research Centre for Social Natural User Interfaces (SocialNUI) at the University of Melbourne.

-Alistair Moffat, Professor, Department of Computing and Information Systems, University of Melbourne
+Alistair Moffat, Professor, School of Computing and Information Systems, University of Melbourne

-Justin Zobel, , Professor & Head, Department of Computing and Information Systems, University of Melbourne
+Justin Zobel, , Professor & Head, School of Computing and Information Systems, University of Melbourne